pra17shant/Installation/Install ERPNext Ubuntu 22.10.md

 **IF You you want to view database in browser then install phpmyadmin with nginx**

 NOTE: Not recomended to erpnext normal user to phpmyadmin software, simpaly skip this process.

-To Install Required Application for it
+To Install needfull Application for phpmyadmin
 ```
 sudo apt update;
 sudo apt install software-properties-common;